albaNoodle/adni-data-extractor/README.md

 - `EXAMDATE`: Date when image was taken

 From column index 5 to last column (starting by 0) there are the phenotypes selected when extracting data.

+## API doc

+Swagger API doc is available on the route `/api` of the server.
+For example, running server in local in port 3000, it would be `http://localhost:3000/api`.

 ## Error `heap out of memory`